ShashwatSinghal123/RISC-V-SOC-TAPEOUT-VSD/Week-1/README.md

 ###  Simulator

-A **simulator** is a software tool that checks your digital circuit’s functionality by applying test inputs and viewing outputs.
-This helps you verify your design before hardware implementation.
+A simulator is a software application that evaluates the behavior of your digital circuit by feeding it test inputs and observing the outputs.
+This allows you to confirm that your design works correctly before implementing it in hardware.

 ###  Design

-The **design** is your Verilog code describing the intended logic functionality.
+The design refers to your Verilog code that specifies the intended logic behavior of the circuit.
 ###  Testbench

 A **testbench** is a simulation environment that applies various inputs to your design and checks if the outputs are correct.